-Kids love the winter - or rather, they love the snow and they love the ice and they aren't so bothered about any of the other things that adults are.
+Kids love the winter - they love the snow and they love the ice and they aren't so bothered about the downsides that adults are.
 So as long as they are well wrapped up in a proper winter coat for protection against the cold weather, they can ignore anything apart from the full-time, full-on, serious job of being a kid and enjoying the snow and winter fun.
 Meanwhile you can enjoy your own winter sports or be safely tucked up indoors busy not worrying about how cold and wet they are (because they aren't worried in the slightest!).

 Waterproof over pants - for rain or especially when playing in snow Kids'

 Features to look for in a winter coat